JanssenProject/jans/static/scripts/openldap2opendj_migration/README.md

 ## Overview

-This guide covers migrating the database for the Gluu Server from OpenLDAP to OpenDJ in Ubuntu or Centos 7 using a [migration script](https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/scripts/openldap2opendj_migration/openldap2opendj.py).
+This guide covers migrating the Gluu Server database from OpenLDAP to OpenDJ in Ubuntu or Centos 7 using a [migration script](https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/scripts/openldap2opendj_migration/openldap2opendj.py).
+It is intended for existing deployments and is compatible with Gluu Server versions 3.0.0 through 3.1.3.

 ## Update setup.properties